piotrjedrzejczak/python-tdd-book/notes.md

 - Write a unit test in either language, and see it fail.
 - Write some code in either language, and make the test pass.
 - Rinse and repeat.

+Somethings to explore in JS world

+- you can run js tests in command line
+- make sure to get a linter for js code
+- Jasmine is what react/angular uses for assertions, probably worth using over qunit

+- author recommends to read Javascript: The good parts, Douglas Crockford